aidenk1m/scripts/README/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
 - _TODO: What aspect of security do load balancers protect?
+Protects against distributed denial-of-service (DDoS) attacks.
-What is the advantage of a jump box?_
+- _What is the advantage of a jump box?_ Adds another layer of security.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- _TODO: What does Filebeat watch for?_  Monitors log data and files.
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?
+Metrics from the operating system and from services running on the server.

-The configuration details of each machine may be found below.
+- _The configuration details of each machine may be found below.
   _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|